GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

-In this section, we evaluate the proposed GeNeRT framework through comprehensive experiments.
-Section IV-A introduces the data generation process and scenario setup, while Section IV-B details the dataset construction.
-The network architecture and training details are presented in Section IV-C. Section IV-D presents ablation experiments on key components of the network.
-Adaptability to environmental humidity is evaluated in Section IV-E, followed by generalization tests in Section IV-F. Finally, Section IV-G compares the simulation time of GeNeRT with the conventional RT.
+In this section, we evaluate the proposed GeNeRT framework through simulation-based experiments.
+Section IV-A introduces the simulation scenario and dataset configuration, while Section IV-B describes the network architecture, training hyperparameters, and evaluation metrics.
+The performance within the training area is reported in Section IV-C, followed by the generalization evaluation in Section IV-D. Finally, Section IV-E discusses the runtime efficiency of GeNeRT and examines the key network components through ablation studies.